What is it that we talk about when we use the term Software Architecture?

 Another nice concept is Intellectual Integrity.
 A system is said to have this property if it can be understood completely by just one person.
 E.g.: Programming languages designed by a single researcher, tend to have more clarity and being simpler to grasp than programming languages designed by committees and revised multiple time by different people.
 Very large and complex systems often lack conceptual integrity, and that can cause many problems, greatly increasing the risks of operating such a system.

 As times passed from the sixties to the seventies and early eighties software scientists slowly evolved and created initially many different data structures, and algorithms, in order to solve many common problems.
 I.e.: they noticed that some common problems could be tackled with “recipes”, and some of those recipes were actually mathematically predictably faster than other, at solving the same problem.
 Those recipes were named “Algorithms”.
-Actually, as some of the earliest computer scientists being mathematicians, that word choice was quite inevitable.
+Actually, as some of the earliest computer scientists were mathematicians, that word choice was quite inevitable.

 However, algorithms did not specify how better to structure code and data structures, only the computing steps required in order to obtain a certain result.
 Some algorithms were equivalent, meaning they obtained the same result with the same initial data, despite following a different procedure.